MEETING KIDS WHERE THEY ARE

 Mobile Bike Clinics often incorporate trail or urban rides.
 Riding bikes develops an increased understanding of the benefits of exercise.
 Kids may notice improved fitness levels, especially those who’ve participated in multiple rides.

-2. The local Trips for Kids chapter acquires or borrows all-terrain, or ‘mountain’ bicycles for kids to use, especially those from lower-income communities, or kids will bring their own bicycles to Mobile Bike Clinics.
-The Trips for Kids national office gives chapters access to discounted or free bicycles that have been donated by bicycle industry sponsors.
+The local Trips for Kids chapter acquires or borrows all-terrain, or ‘mountain’ bicycles for kids to use, especially those from lower-income communities, or kids will bring their own bicycles to Mobile Bike Clinics.
+Trips for Kids chapters have access to discounted or free bicycles that have been donated by national bicycle industry sponsors.

-4. The chapter will rent, borrow or purchase a suitable vehicle and/or trailer to transport bicycles, equipment or kids.
-Often chapters will purchase a passenger van and a trailer that can carry up to 15 kids and bicycles.
+The chapter will rent, borrow or purchase a suitable vehicle and/or trailer to transport bicycles, equipment or kids.
+Often chapters will purchase a passenger van and a trailer that can carry kids and bicycles.
 The van and trailer can be ‘wrapped’ with the local chapter’s logo, images, website URL or other branding elements.